fmayer/burrahobbit/doc/source/set.rst

 Persistent Sets
 ===============
-A persistent dict is created by calling :func:`burrahobbit.set` which returns an object of the :class:`PersistentTreeSet` type (see below for a documentation of its methods). :func:`burrahobbit.set` behaves exactly the way the builtin :func:`set` function of Python does.
+A persistent set is created by calling :func:`burrahobbit.set` which returns an object of the :class:`PersistentTreeSet` type (see below for a documentation of its methods). :func:`burrahobbit.set` behaves exactly the way the builtin :func:`set` function of Python does, barring that it returns instances of :class:`PersistentTreeSet` instead of regular dicts.

 In addition to the methods described below, sets implement the binary operators &, | and ^ (and, or, xor): `a & b` returns a